Our website uses Cookies - by using this site or closing this message you're agreeing to our Terms & Conditions, Cookie Policy and Privacy Policy

-Susan Hunter is the Vice-Chairperson of Together (Scottish Alliance for Children’s Rights) and has been an active supporter of our work since 2015.
+Susan Hunter is the Chairperson of Together (Scottish Alliance for Children’s Rights) and has been an active supporter of their work since 2015.
+Susan has volunteered as a trustee since 2020, and has been the organisation's Chairperson since September 2024.

 Mairi McReynolds - Treasurer